-- If bleeding from the stump is life threatening, consider applying a tourniquet (defined as a BP cuff or a commercial tourniquet). - Amputated part care - Rinse the amputated part with sterile normal saline to remove loose debris; DO NOT SCRUB - Wrap the amputated part with sterile gauze, moistened with sterile normal saline - Place the amputated part in a waterproof bag, then place the bag in cold/ice water; DO NOT put the amputated part in direct contact with ice - Label the contained with patient name, time of amputation, and time placed in the container - Transport the amputated part to the same hospital as the patient
+Amputated part care continued:

-• Pain management per protocol
+- Place the amputated part in a waterproof bag, then place the bag in cold/ice water; DO NOT put the amputated part in direct contact with ice - Label the container with patient name, time of amputation, and time placed in the container - o Transport the amputated part to the same hospital as the patient

-- Tranexemic Acid if signs or symptoms of hemorrhagic shock - Consult supervising physician for patient destination - Rapid transport of ALS trauma patients should be prioritized over intravenous access or other interventions of dubious value - Washington State Trauma Triage Tool (Appendix N) applies
+- 1. Pain management per protocol - 2.
+Tranexamic acid if signs or symptoms of hemorrhagic shock - 3.
+Consult supervising physician for patient destination - 4.
+Rapid transport of ALS trauma patients should be prioritized over intravenous access or other interventions of dubious value - 5.
+Washington State Trauma Triage Tool (Appendix N) applies